wilkox/treemapify/README.md

 #Walkthrough

-##Installing dependancies, sourcing treemapify
+##Dependancies

-- Install ggplot2, plyr and devtools if you don't have them already.
+Install ggplot2, plyr and devtools if you don't have them already.

 ```R
 > install.packages("ggplot2")